RobertHajbok/ChessMeters/README.md

 - Docker images for Linux and Windows
 - Add sorting to whatever columns we need to sort by in grids
 - Add a job to analyze games in background at greater depths
-- Add settings table to DB and move email etc. settings there
 - Add MySQL Workbench on production server